 If you can’t explain something in simple enough terms, you don’t understand it well enough yourself.

 That’s what makes an overuse of buzzwords a red flag of a bad agency.

 The chances are that they themselves haven’t got a clue what they’re on about; a great agency will be able to communicate that complex, new idea in the simplest of terms.

 This goes back to point one: if your agency can’t communicate both what they’re going to do for you and why, you should swerve them.

-Look for an agency that doesn’t just try to get your signature through waffle that makes them look like , but through building your relationship on clarity and transparency.
+Look for an agency that doesn’t just try to get your signature through waffle that makes them sound good; a good agency will build your relationship on clarity and transparency.

 Finally, a quite ironic point in that most agencies out there have terrible marketing output for themselves.